 After recording LIDAR data, we can then perform SLAM on the data by playing back the recorded laser scans in simulated time, similar to playing back a video recording at a later time.
-SLAM, or Simultaneous Localization and Mapping, is a type of algorithm used to create maps for robot navigation in addition to robot localization within maps.
+SLAM, or Simultaneous Localization and Mapping, is a type of algorithm used to create maps for robots in addition to localizing robots within maps.
 For this purpose, we chose the Hector SLAM algorithm.
 Hector SLAM is a computationally lower costing SLAM algorithm compared to other algorithms that performs the same function while only requiring the input of laser scan data.
-Typically, SLAM algorithms operating on LIDAR data require an additional source of odometry, such as wheel rotation, however since our device is handheld we lack a source of odometry which is why Hector SLAM is ideal for Mappa Signa's design.
+Typically, SLAM algorithms operating on LIDAR data require an additional source of odometry, such as wheel rotation, however since our device is handheld we lack a source of odometry.